vdcloudcraft/fail2ban-geo-exporter/README.md

 ## Disclaimer

 This exporter goes deliberately against best practices and ist not suitable for deployments at scale.
 It's intended to be used in a homelab alike setting and won't even provide any sane metric to alert on.
 This may change in the future, but it more than likely will not.
+By enabling grouping in the `conf.yml`, the growth of label cardinality can be reduced, but this is still far from ideal.

 ## Metrics